 All our registered parents receive a Logistics Email that is specific to your location a week prior to our season.
 It will include the name and contact information of your Site Leader, as well as specific information regarding your child's site and session.
 That said, we are more than happy to answer your questions now.
 Just shoot us an email.

 Use of electronic devices are not allowed during The Elements adventures.
 Our goal is for the kiddos to have an hour to unplug, be present, and engage in our surroundings.
 If your child needs to have a cell phone, we ask that you put the ringer silent or vibrate.
 All instructors have cell phones and walkie talkies for emergency purposes.

 What time is our Elements session and what if we are late or participant is sick?

 We ask that you do your best to have the kids to the park on time, between 4:15 and 4:30.
 We have a lot to do in a short period of time and it is tricky to find us once we are woodland bound.
 If you arrive after 4:30, please call or text the Site Leader and he/she can direct you to where we will be stationed.
 We will bring the kids back to the trail head at 5:30.

 Please email or text Site Leader in advance if your child is sick or has a scheduling conflict.

 If your child needs to cancel before December 31st, we will provide a refund, less a $75 admin fee.
 Please let us know in writing via email to email@example.com.

 If your child needs to cancel after December 31st we are unable to provide a refund.
 Please let us know in writing via email to firstname.lastname@example.org.

-If we are unable to accept a registered child, we will provide a full refund.
+If we are unable to accept a registered or waitlisted child, we will provide a full refund.